groupdocs-comparison/GroupDocs.Comparison-for-Node.js-via-Java/README.md

 npm install
 ```

-This installs the bundled package (`groupdocs-groupdocs.comparison-25.11.0.tgz`) referenced in `package.json`.
+This installs `@groupdocs/groupdocs.comparison` and other packages referenced in `package.json`.

 ## Running Examples